Sunday morning gaming

 To start with, they have to be pretty relaxing games.
 I’m not likely to be in the mood for exploding the Combine or machine-gunning my way through Liberty City while blearily rubbing the sleep from my eyes, and the only way I’m likely to be playing Rez or Street Fighter at 8am on a Sunday is if I’ve started playing at midnight on Saturday and haven’t stopped, which is pretty unlikely as I’m usually in bed by then, my nightclubbing days long behind me.

-No, a Sunday morning games needs to be a calm, measured affair.
+No, a Sunday morning game needs to be a calm, measured affair.
 It can’t be anything that requires fast reactions or violence; at the best of times I’m rubbish at games but at that time of day my brain is only half-on.
 It can’t be anything with a time limit or else I’ll find myself dozing off with only 15 seconds on the clock and will wake 20 winks later to find I’ve lost the game.
 It shouldn’t be anything that’s going to ask me too many complicated questions or to aim.

 A Sunday morning game should also be quiet, which again rules out pretty much anything with guns.
 I live in a flat, and have another flat on top of mine, beneath mine, and next door.
 Everyone else is in bed at this time, so it’s important not to be playing anything that might wake them.